odoo/documentation/content/applications/inventory_and_mrp/manufacturing/management/flexible_components_consumption.rst

 Sometimes, you might need more components than usual to manufacture a product.
-Let’s say that you produce a desk combination of 4 desks and two chairs but your customer asks you one more desk.
+Let’s say that you produce a desk combination of 4 desks and two chairs but your customer asks you for one more desk.
 Alright, you can do that.
 But you will need to register it!

 In case this happens, Odoo has the *flexible components consumption*